openafs-contrib/openafs-robotest/README.md

     $ afs-robotest run

-After running the tests, the AFS cell can be removed with the teardown
+After running the tests, the AFS cell may be removed with:
-command:

     $ afs-robotest teardown

 ## Test results

-The setup logs and test results are saved in the `html` directory.
+The setup logs and test results are saved in `$HOME/.afsrobotestrc/` by default.
 A minimal web server is provided as a convenience to view the test reports.

 To start the minimal web server: